TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

 - When some categories are selected for a product:
   - Those selected categories shall appear first in the selector’s visible order, followed by unselected categories.

+### 8.11 Tooltip Indicators in Inventory

+- Controls that provide tooltip/help text in the Inventory view shall also provide a visible corner marker indicating tooltip availability.
+- The Inventory filter field container shall show a small top-right triangular marker when a tooltip/description is present.
+- Inventory grid rows that expose row-level tooltip content (for example responsive or availability-related tooltip states) shall include the same marker as part of row styling.

 ## 9. Statistics Dashboard